Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 **Exploring Security Controls and Recommendations**

-1. On the recommendations page, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations) and resource health (by severity).
+1. On the **Secure score recommendations** tab, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations) and resource health (by severity).
 2. On the top menu, click on **Download CSV report** button – this allow you to get a snapshot of your resources, their health status and the associated recommendations.
 You can use it for pivoting and reporting.
-3. Notice the second part of the page; here you have a **list of all recommendations grouped by security controls**:
+3. To see **all recommendations**, click on the tab with the same name.

 > ⭐ Notice: <br>
 > -	Each security control is a logical group of related security recommendations and represents a security risk you should mitigate.